 In case you have lived in another country/other countries, you should also request a declarationof the respective local authorities municipality, stating your marital status during the period you lived there.

 You can apply for a Nulla Osta by post.
 You can send your request to issue a Nulla Osta, together with the required documents, to:

 The costs of the Nulla Osta and shipping costs within Italy are € 42,50 (Nulla Osta € 30,00 and € 12,50 shipment by courier service).
 This amount should be transferred to:

-After you have done the payment, please send a copy of the transfer with your application.
-You can also scan your proof of payment and send it via email to: firstname.lastname@example.org.
-In that case, please mention "Nulla Osta and your family name" in the subject of your email.
+After you have done the payment, please send a copy of the transfer with your application to: email@example.com.

 Getting married in Italy - points of attention

 - Italian law states that women who have been married before, are allowed to marry again only 300 days after the final judgement of the divorce.
 If the date of divorce is not mentioned on the certificate of legal capacity to marry, you'll have to submit additional documents (in that case please contact the Dutch embassy in Rome via email);

 - When you are born in another country than the Netherlands, please consult whether the Italian municipality accepts a birth certificate that has been issued by that respective country;

 - You can contact the Italian municipality where you want to get married, if you have other questions with respect to the marriage or further formalities, such as reservation of date, witnesses (max.
 1 witness per partner), translator (if needed), owed costs/amount.
 Please note that taking out a marriage licence (= ondertrouw) isn't necessary for a marriage in Italy between two Dutch citizens who don't live in Italy;